Sales prospecting workflow for Tallyfy

 task

-For qualified prospects, transition them to the next phase of your sales process.
-Schedule a product demo, discovery call, or meeting with senior stakeholders.
-Prepare a tailored presentation addressing their specific pain points and use cases.
-Update your CRM with opportunity stage, estimated deal value, and expected close date.
-Brief your account executive or sales manager on the prospect background and qualification details.
-Set clear next steps and follow-up actions.
+For qualified prospects, it's time to move them into the next phase of your sales process.
+Schedule a product demo, discovery call, or a meeting with senior stakeholders - whatever makes sense at this stage.
+Prepare a tailored presentation that speaks to their specific pain points and use cases.
+Update your CRM with the opportunity stage, estimated deal value, and expected close date.
+Brief your account executive or sales manager on the prospect's background and what you've learned during qualification.
+Make sure you've got clear next steps and follow-up actions defined before you wrap up.

 Ready to use this template?